Eat Medieval: 12th Century Sauces from the Land of the Prince Bishops

-Our new 5-day online course: Eat Medieval: Fit for a King
+Our new 5-day online course: Eat Medieval: The First Medieval Recipe Collection

 We’ll take the original recipes and present them with the help of Blackfriars chefs for the modern palate and introduce you to the historical period as well through films, podcasts explaining the period, the history, and how medieval people lived.
 We also have live Q&A sessions and a lively Facebook page to show-off your own creations!